 - To run use

-to throw them to distant monsters.
-Or if you are strong enough, you may try to dig some cobbles in the dungeon, which makes more damage, but as they are more heavy – got less firing range.
-Remember that you attack monsters next to you automatically in melee. - To send a message to fellow adventurers use
+purchase Throwing Rocks and to usehto throw them at distant monsters.
+Or if you are strong enough, you may try to dig some cobbles in the dungeon, which deals more damage, but as they are heavier – got less firing range.
+Remember that you attack adjacent monsters automatically in melee. - To send a message to fellow adventurers use

 - If you want to see full list of commands in-game – press